Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Noisy quantum circuits

-A generic digital quantum algorithm can be described as a sequence of $L$ layers of unitary gates $U_k$, typically implemented by a quantum circuit, applied to an initial state $\rho_{\mathrm{in}}$.
-The ideal, noiseless final state $\rho_f^{\mathrm{ideal}}$ is given by
+A generic digital quantum algorithm can be described as a sequence of $L$ layers of unitary operations $\{U_k\}$, typically implemented by a quantum circuit, applied to an initial state $\rho_{\mathrm{in}}$.
+An ideal, noiseless implementation ends with a final state $\rho_f^{\mathrm{ideal}}$, that is given by

 In practice, quantum circuits are affected by noise, which can be modeled by Markovian quantum channels represented as $e^{\mathcal{L}_k}$, where the evolution time is absorbed into the Liouvillian superoperator $\mathcal{L}_k$ acting after each unitary.
 The resulting noisy final state $\rho_f^{\mathrm{noisy}}$ is thus